Family Vacation Down Under

 Jeff wears a khaki work shirt and very short belted shorts.
 To me the look is Swiss.
 And the personality is Swiss.
 Very efficient and a little on the reserved side.
 Diligent and hardworking, he insists on stacking all of our Northface duffel bags into the back of his jeep.
 He stacks the blue bags with the other blue bags, yellow with yellow.
 He will not let the kids help.
-Already, it seems—Ethan, 13, and Carmine, 10, do not amuse him.
+Already, it seems—my son, 13, and daughter, 10, do not amuse him.

 We just found out that on our puddle jumper back to Darwin we can only take 35 pounds so we’re scrambling on the asphalt to pull out what we can do without.
 Our kids bravely offer to give up all of their stuff, save for an iPod and 7 Nancy Drew mysteries.
 I’ve seen my son survive a week on a change of clothes, the sanitary seal on the toothpaste not popped.
 There is a beauty to this, I think, surrendering my hair flattener.
 It’s fruitless anyway.
 Our final Outback destination advertises No Electricity as an amenity.
 No TV.
 A full bar, but not a bar on a cell phone.

 Our short stay in Sydney was not without danger.
-John signed us up for the “Bridge Climb” —500 feet—the world’s largest steel arch bridge nicknamed “the coat hanger” for obvious reasons.
+My travel partner signed us up for the “Bridge Climb” —500 feet—the world’s largest steel arch bridge nicknamed “the coat hanger” for obvious reasons.
 We were stripped of all our belongings, dressed in astronaut suits and given a breathalyzer test (the first and the last for the kids, I hoped).

 The kids don’t need to be doing this, I think.
-I’ve been a little frosty toward John since the bridge outing and I hope the situation improves.
+I’ve been a little frosty since the bridge outing and I hope the situation improves.